 - Campus Ministry Offices

 - Gage Center Rooms in use by Gage Staff

 Payments and Deposits

-The College has the option to require a deposit before a permit will be granted.
+The University has the option to require a deposit before a permit will be granted.
 This deposit is to be received no less than seven days prior to the beginning of the first day of filming.
 Full payment for all costs incurred is due within 30 days of the date of the final invoice.
 Payment is made to: